 If you bought the Traveler's Package or Explorer's Package, a horse is included.
 Claim your horse by logging into your account at the Black Desert Online website

 While you are at the <Stable Keeper>, you may want to purchase food for your horse (carrots) and pets (Cheap Feed).
-Horse Stamina and Health can be recovered for less expense by any <Stable Keeper>.
+Alternatively, horse Health and Stamina (Power) can be recovered for 500 Silver per 1% by any <Stable Keeper>.